raymondchan888/sit-cybersecurity-research-group/content/authors/Lim Ryan/_index.md

 - Student Helpers
 ---

-Currently a student in Singappore Institute of Singapore pursing a Bachelor's in Information and Communication Technology (Information Security)
+Currently a student in Singappore Institute of Singapore pursing a Bachelor's in Information and Communication Technology (Software Engingeering)